JeoCrypto/F1-NEAT-racer/README.md

-# 🏎️ NEAT F1 Car AI — Teaching an AI to Drive with Python
+# 🏎️ NEAT F1 Car AI

 This project uses **NEAT (NeuroEvolution of Augmenting Topologies)** and **Pygame** to teach an AI how to drive a simple car around an **F1-style racetrack**.
 The AI learns steering and acceleration through evolution — no human driving data or supervision required.